-Sales consist of 4 phases as mentioned:
+Sales consist of four phases, as previously mentioned:

 No one will hire someone they do not like, neither is anyone is going to hire someone they do not trust.
 I often hear clients rejecting a candidate saying: "he can do the job but he will not fit in" or "there is something about her that doesn't feel right" or "yes he can do the job but...".
 I have never hear a client say: "I don’t like him or trust him but he has all the experience we need, so we will hire him".
 Not once have I heard a client this.

 I am certain you have walked out of a shop because you did not like the sales person, even if the product you needed was in stock.
 Even if you did buy, you would not come back.
-In this case, we are talking about a service and you come back to the sales person.
+In this case, we are talking about a service that the sales person did not provide.

-Just as when the employer hire the applicant, they need to face the employee every day.
+Just as when the employer hires an applicant, they need to face their new employee every day.
 It is not going to happen.

 However, I have heard clients many times: "We really like her, she seems honest, so we will teach her the rest".

 I then met a candidate from a completely different industry with very little marketing experience (basically none), but she had personality.
-She was likeable and trust worthy, however, based on her CV, she should never have been presented to the client.
-I contacted the client saying I had a potential candidate.
-The client interviewed the candidate and hired her.
+She was likeable and trustworthy, however, based on her CV, she would not have been presented to the client

+I contacted the client saying I had a potential candidate, the client interviewed the candidate and hired her.
 One year later, after she had learned a lot about marketing, she was promoted.

 The intro phase is anything that happens from when you meet the interviewer and walk from the reception area to the interview room.
-Any small talk is not idle chatter just to fill in the time until the interview starts.
+Small talk is not idle chatter just to fill in the time until the interview starts.
 Small talk is for the interviewer to see, hear and observe each candidate and answer key questions: Do I trust this person?
 Do I like this person?
 Do we have the same values?

 All you need to focus on is getting along with the interviewer.
 Look the interviewer in the eye, be relaxed, and say something pleasant about being there.
-Here is when you may - and only may - use some of the things you have learned from the Interviewer's Facebook page (for example, lots of golf pictures) and if the moment arise you could say "This would be a great day to be on the golf course".
+This is your opportunity to use some information you learned about the Interviewer from their Facebook page (for example, lots of golf pictures) and if the moment arose, you could say "This would be a great day to be on the golf course".
 You may gain some trust here but remember, it is not the subject that makes you gain trust, it is how you manage the conversation.

 Mentioning an interest of the interviewer may start a conversation.
 Not mentioning it risks losing the opportunity to create trust and likeability.